 - Sajjad H. Rizvi (2007), Mulla Sadra Shirazi: His Life, Works and the Sources for Safavid Philosophy (JSS Supplements 18, Oxford: Oxford University Press).

-The Sadra Islamic Philosophy Research Institute (Bunyad-i hikmat-i Islami-yi Sadra, SIPRIn) based in Tehran, Iran, has been producing critical editions of his works in recent years, following and coinciding with major conferences (1999, 2004).
-Translations into English have been commissioned for most of these works.
+The Sadra Islamic Philosophy Research Institute (Bunyad-i hikmat-i Islami-yi Sadra, SIPRIn) based in Tehran, Iran, has been producing critical editions of all his works in recent years, following and coinciding with major conferences (1999, 2004).
+Translations into English have been commissioned for most of these works, although very few have appeared thus far.

 Works edited so far:

 - (1999b), Al-Mazahir al-ilahiyya fi asrar al-‘ulum al-kamaliyya [Divine Manifestations of the Secrets of Sciences that lead to Perfection], ed.
 S. M. Khamanihi.
-A short epitome of philosophical theology.
-I am currently preparing an annotated English translation.
+(A short epitome of philosophical theology.)

-- (2007b), Mafatih al-ghayb, ed.
+- (2007b), Mafatih al-ghayb [Keys to the Unseen], ed.
 N. Habibi.
-An exposition of MS's scriptural and philosophical hermeneutics.
+(An exposition of Mulla Sadra’s scriptural and philosophical hermeneutics.)

 There are a few other critical editions: